 To form a ‘reasonable belief’ that a disability worker engaged in notifiable conduct, you need direct knowledge of the incident or behaviour that led to a concern.
 This should be more than suspicion.
 However, ‘reasonable belief’ does not require certainty.
 You might directly observe the incident or behaviour or have a report from a reliable source that directly experienced or observed the conduct.

-Disability workers and disability providers in Victoria must notify the Victorian Disability Worker Commission if they form a reasonable belief that another disability worker has engaged in notifiable conduct.
+Disability workers and employers in Victoria must notify the Victorian Disability Worker Commission if they form a reasonable belief that another disability worker has engaged in notifiable conduct.

 An employer of a disability worker means a person that employs the disability worker under a contract of employment or a contract for services.